How to Beat the UK Plastic Tax in 2024

 But there are ways around avoiding the Plastic Packaging Tax.
 We’ll look at some ways that you can do this.

-2 Ways to Beat the Plastic Tax
+Two Ways to Beat the Plastic Tax in 2024

-Reassess and Reduce Packaging Usage
+1. Reassess and Reduce Packaging Usage

 A lot of the time, products are swamped in bubble wrap, polystyrene pellets and plastic dividers.
 Although these protect products from damage, you might need to start reevaluating with greener eyes.